OfficeDev/office-scripts-docs.fr-FR/README.md

 Copyright (c) 2019 Microsoft Corporation.
 Tous droits réservés.

 ## <a name="microsoft-open-source-code-of-conduct"></a>Code de conduite Open Source de Microsoft

-Ce projet a adopté le [code de conduite Microsoft Open Source](https://opensource.microsoft.com/codeofconduct/).
-Pour plus d’informations, reportez-vous à la [FAQ relative au code de conduite](https://opensource.microsoft.com/codeofconduct/faq/) ou contactez [opencode@microsoft.com](mailto:opencode@microsoft.com) pour toute question ou tout commentaire.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.